 In fiction, I'm actively acquiring page-turning New Adult novels, plot-driven commercial and upmarket women's fiction, historical fiction, psychological suspense, cozy mysteries and contemporary romance.
 In nonfiction, I'm looking for projects in the categories of parenting, mind/body/spirit, inspirational memoir, narrative nonfiction focusing on food-related topics and a limited number of accessible cookbooks.

 Prior to joining Waxman Leavell as an acquiring agent in 2014, I held positions at the Park Literary Group, where I specialized in author support and foreign rights, and at Aram Fox, Inc. as an international literary scout for publishers based outside the United States.
-I want to use my background in author support and foreign rights to help my clients understand the entire landscape of publishing and build identifiable author brands.
 I hold a B.A. in English/Creative Writing from the University of South Florida, a Graduate Certificate in Publishing from the University of Denver's Publishing Institute and an M.S. in Publishing from Pace University.

 In my view, the most rewarding aspect of publishing is shepherding an author into a successful career.
 It can be done in a variety of ways, but my background has given me a unique perspective on developing writers and their careers.
 In my early days as a publicist for Del Rey Books, I persistently advocated for authors including notable Bruce Sterling and China Miéville, working to ensure their writing was squarely in the public eye.
 As an editor for the Random House Publishing Group, some of my acquisitions included Daryl Gregory’s Philip K. Dick Award-nominated Pandemonium, Harry Turtledove’s The Man with the Iron Heart, Babylon Babies (also a motion picture titled Babylon A.D.) by French author Maurice Dantec, and Lane Robins’s acclaimed first novel Maledicte.
 As a developmental editor for Wizards of the Coast, I worked alongside authors such as R. A. Salvatore, Paul Kemp, Troy Denning, Mathew Stover, and Laura Resnick to develop shared world series for Dungeons & Dragons and Magic: The Gathering.
 More recently I have had the pleasure to work as the developmental editor for The Mongoliad Cycle by Neal Stephenson, Greg Bear, et al. and the subsequent Foreworld Saga spin-offs.